 If you are an employee and have ordinary and necessary business-related expenses for travel away from home, local transportation, entertainment, and gifts, you may be able to deduct these expenses.
-You must file Form 2106 or Form 2106-EZ to claim these expenses.
-See How to Report, later.
+Generally, you must file Form 2106 or Form 2106-EZ to claim these expenses.
+See How To Report, later.

 Travel expenses.
 Travel expenses are those incurred while traveling away from home for your employer.
-The assignment or job must be temporary, that is, expected to end within a fixed and reasonably short time.
-Travel expenses paid or incurred in connection with an indefinite work assignment are generally not deductible.
+The assignment or job must be temporary, that is, expected to end within a